niketanpansare/incubator-systemml/docs/python-reference.md

 ## matrix API

 The matrix class allows users to perform linear algebra operations in SystemML using a NumPy-like interface.
-This class supports several arithmetic operators (such as +, -, *, /, ^, etc) and also supports most of NumPy's universal functions (i.e. ufuncs).
+This class supports several arithmetic operators (such as +, -, *, /, ^, etc).

+matrix class is a python wrapper that implements basic matrix operators, matrix functions as well as converters to common Python types (for example: Numpy arrays, PySpark DataFrame and Pandas DataFrame).

+The operators supported are:

+1. Arithmetic operators: +, -, *, /, //, %, \** as well as dot
+    (i.e. matrix multiplication)
+2. Indexing in the matrix
+3. Relational/Boolean operators: \<, \<=, \>, \>=, ==, !=, &, \|

+In addition, following functions are supported for matrix:

+1.  transpose
+2. Aggregation functions: sum, mean, var, sd, max, min, argmin, argmax, cumsum
+3. Global statistical built-In functions: exp, log, abs, sqrt, round, floor, ceil, sin, cos, tan, asin, acos, atan, sign, solve

+For all the above functions, we always return a two dimensional matrix, especially for aggregation functions with axis.
+For example: Assuming m1 is a matrix of (3, n), NumPy returns a 1d vector of dimension (3,) for operation m1.sum(axis=1) whereas SystemML returns a 2d matrix of dimension (3, 1).

+Note: an evaluated matrix contains a data field computed by eval method as DataFrame or NumPy array.

+It is important to note that matrix class also supports most of NumPy's universal functions (i.e. ufuncs).
 The current version of NumPy explicitly disables overriding ufunc, but this should be enabled in next release.
 Until then to test above code, please use: